alastair87-cyf/fundamentals-course/lessons/lesson-3.md

 Continue to work on the [Khan Academy: Intro to JS course](https://www.khanacademy.org/computing/computer-programming/programming).

 First, make sure that you have completed everything up to the "Text and Strings" section.

 If you have already done that, then you should continue **AT LEAST UP TO** the ["Writing Clean Code" section](https://www.khanacademy.org/computing/computer-programming/programming#writing-clean-code).

+You can skip the 'Moles in Holes' challenge since we used that in class.

 ### 2\) Learning How to Learn course